Connect to the YaleSecure Wireless Network

 How to Connect

-1. Navigate to the WiFi settings on your device
+1. Navigate to the WiFi settings on your device.

 2. From the list of available networks, select "YaleSecure"

-Android and Chromebook devices may need additional configuration
+Android and Chromebook devices

 1. After viewing the list of available wireless networks, select "YaleSecure"